neutrons/data_workflow/docs/developer/instruction/build.rst

 A settings is selected by specifying variable ``DJANGO_SETTINGS_MODULE``

 **Local Environments:**
-    * ``reporting.reporting_app.settings.unittest`` for running outside of docker, in the conda environment
+    * ``reporting.reporting_app.settings.unittest`` for running outside of docker, in the pixi environment
     * ``reporting.reporting_app.settings.develop`` for local docker containers.
       This can be connected to production ldap server in a read only mode and will ignore TLS errors.
     * ``reporting.reporting_app.settings.envtest`` for running system tests with docker images.